jupyterhub/repo2docker/docs/source/architecture.md

 Most of this work is done in `get_assemble_scripts` method.
 It can return arbitrary bash script lines that can be run as different users, and has access to the repository contents (unlike `get_build_scripts`).
-The docker image layers produced by this usually can not be cached, so less restrictions apply to this than to `get_build_scripts`.
+The Docker image layers produced by this usually can not be cached, so less restrictions apply to this than to `get_build_scripts`.

-At the end of the assemble step, the docker image is ready to be used in various ways!
+At the end of the assemble step, the Docker image is ready to be used in various ways!

 ### Push

-Optionally, repo2docker can **push** a built image to a [docker registry](https://docs.docker.com/registry/), if you specify the `--push` flag.
+Optionally, repo2docker can **push** a built image to a [Docker registry](https://docs.docker.com/registry/), if you specify the `--push` flag.

 ### Run

 Optionally, repo2docker can **run** the built image and allow the user to access the Jupyter Notebook running inside by default.
-This is also done as a convenience only (since you can do the same with `docker run` after using repo2docker only to build), and implemented in `Repo2Docker.run`.
+This is also done as a convenience only (since you can do the same with `Docker run` after using repo2docker only to build), and implemented in `Repo2Docker.run`.
 It is activated by default unless the `--no-run` commandline flag is passed.